aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-image-alternative-text/add-alternative-text-to-image/_index.md

 page.appendChildLast(image);
 ```

-The image (now enriched with alt text) is added to the page.
+Now the image, enriched with its alt text, is **appended to the OneNote page**.

 ### Step 8: Append Page to the Document